The Drivel You Need. The Name You Trust.

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow registers for a political convention.
+The Diary of a Nobody – Sparrow is asked for advice.
 Today’s Diary.

 ———